← Back to AI Xens Home

 Principle 4: Limiting Collection

-We limit the collection of personal information to that which is necessary for the identified purposes and collect information by fair and lawful means.
+We limit the collection of personal information to that which is necessary for the identified purposes.
+We collect information by fair and lawful means.
+Raw identifiers such as IP addresses are never stored — only derived, pseudonymous values are retained.
+These values cannot be decoded without the daily salt key, which is held separately from the data store and rotated each calendar day.

 Principle 5: Limiting Use, Disclosure, and Retention